 Getting the most out of your septic system means knowing the ins and outs.
 We’ll go over the basics; how does a septic tank work, what it is, and how to maintain it for maximum lifespan.

 What is a Septic Tank?

 Many people think of septic systems as rare and obsolete.
 As many as one in five American homes boasts a septic tank, especially in rural areas.
-A septic tank is a large, underground tank that holds and treats waste.
+A septic tank is one big underground tank that holds and treats waste.
 It allows homeowners to safely dispose of wastewater from bathrooms, showers, dishwashing, etc., and take it outside.

 Septic tanks and their supporting hardware are located underground.
 Usually, they are installed at least ten feet away from the house for safety reasons.
 They also must be placed far enough from wells, so you don’t risk drinking water contamination.

 A septic tank is most often made of concrete or plastic.
 Some newer models are made of high-quality polymers such as polyethylene.
 Septic tanks come in various sizes to suit different homes.
 They generally hold between 1,000 and 1,500 gallons.

 Water that flows from your house is often contaminated, making it unsafe to drink or handle.
 Bathing, washing dishes, and doing laundry, also produces dirty water.

 Septic tanks use natural and mechanical processes to treat wastewater that passes through the system.
 It doesn’t matter where it comes from inside the home.
 It removes unwanted solids and organic matter before returning water to the ground.

 That’s where your septic system comes in.
 Septic systems treat wastewater when city sewer systems are not available.